Mr. Morale & the Big Steppers: Background

 Following the release of his fourth studio album Damn (2017), Kendrick Lamar took a five-year musical hiatus.
-During this time, he executive produced the soundtrack album for the superhero film Black Panther (2018), became a father of two children with his longtime romantic partner Whitney Alford, and founded the entertainment company PGLang with his creative partner Dave Free.
+During this time, he executive produced the soundtrack album for the superhero film Black Panther (2018), became a father of two children with his longtime romantic partner Whitney Alford, and founded the creative services company PGLang with his creative partner Dave Free.
 Lamar cites a two-year stretch of writer's block as one of the reasons behind his long absence.

 In December 2020, the Roskilde Festival announced that Lamar would be headlining the festival's 50th anniversary event in 2021, noting that "new material [was] on the way".
 However, the festival was cancelled in May 2021 due to COVID-19 restrictions.
 In an August blog post, Lamar announced that he was in the process of producing his final album under Top Dawg Entertainment, writing:

 Recording

 Lamar described Mr. Morale & the Big Steppers' songwriting as material he's written in the past that's "just now seeing daylight" due to his own personal insecurities.
 He and his longtime producer, Sounwave, began recording the album in early 2019 during a week-long brainstorming session in London; the only song from the session that made it onto the album was "Father Time".
 Both Lamar and Sounwave described making the album as "one of the toughest creative processes imaginable" due to Lamar's privacy, the COVID-19 pandemic, and the deaths of Nipsey Hussle and Kobe Bryant.

-During recording sessions, Lamar shielded the album away from most of his family members because he didn't want their influence or feelings to override his own; had he told them about it, then "them shits would've never came out."
+During recording sessions, Lamar shielded the album away from most of his family members because he didn't want their influence or feelings to override his own; had he told them about it, then "them shits would've never came out".
 Sounwave admitted that there were times during the album's creation where "I was almost ready to give up music.
 Not going to lie to you.
 I was that lost and that down 'cause there was nobody dropping music and nothing coming out to inspire you."
-In an attempt to "stay alive and keep my hope alive in music," he took on an A&R position for both Mr. Morale & the Big Steppers and Baby Keem's The Melodic Blue (2021).
+In an attempt to "stay alive and keep my hope alive in music", he took on an A&R position for both Mr. Morale & the Big Steppers and Baby Keem's The Melodic Blue (2021).

-Lamar credits becoming a father as what made him "question everything the most."
+Lamar credits becoming a father as what made him "question everything the most".
 When Mr. Morale & the Big Steppers was nearing completion in May 2021, he contemplated scrapping the project because of how personal it was.
 He ultimately released the album because of how beneficial it would be for his children in the future.